antisunshine/spacecats/README.md

 ###### Images:

-- "Cat" by smashingstocks, cc-0
+- "Cat" by Susanne Koljonen
 - "Rat" by BomSymbols, cc-0
-- "Yarn" by Good Ware, cc-0
+- "Thread" by Susanne Koljonen
 - "Background" by freepik.com